cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-Configure whether copy is enabled or not.
+Configure copy behavior.

-When set with "remote_only", copying isolated content from the remote browser to the user's local clipboard is disabled.
-When absent, copy is enabled.
-Only applies when `version == "v2"`.
+If set to remote_only, users cannot copy isolated content from the remote browser to the local clipboard.
+If this field is absent, copying remains enabled.
+Applies only when version == "v2".
 Available values: "enabled", "disabled", "remote_only".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#copy ZeroTrustGatewayPolicy#copy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#copy ZeroTrustGatewayPolicy#copy}

 ---